Tokyo in 3 Days

 The Toyokan (Gallery of Asian Art) houses exhibits from other countries in the region.
 We pass through here fairly rapidly as we are running out of time.

-The museum is open daily except Monday from 9.30 am until 5 pm (later at weekends) and costs Y1000.
+The museum is usually open daily except Monday from 9.30 am until 5 pm (later at weekends).
+Adult entry ¥1000 (around £4.80).

 National Museum of Western Art

 We walk back to the station through the grounds of the National Museum of Western Art.
-In front of the building, you can see a collection of Rodin almost identical to that at The Cantor in Palo Alto which we visited two weeks ago.
+In front of the building, you can see a collection of Rodin sculptures almost identical to that at The Cantor in Palo Alto which we visited two weeks ago.
 Rodin was obviously a busy chap!

 Rodin - The Thinker